Ashish8449/News-App/README.md

 ## News APP

-A basic News app example.
-Uses the News API to request News data.
+News App is a simple news app 🗞️ which uses NewsAPI to fetch top news headlines from the API.
+The main aim of this app is to be a leading example of how to build a Modern website

 ## Features